By Dr. Lawrence Wilson

 Ca/K > 100 = Extreme slow oxidizer

-NOTE: This replaces the method of assessing the degree of fast oxidation found in the book, Nutritional Balancing And Hair Mineral Analysis, editions 2010, 2014 and 2016.
+NOTE: This replaces the method of assessing the degree of fast oxidation found in the book, Development And Hair Mineral Analysis, editions 2010, 2014 and 2016.

 Visual difficulties.
 In some cases, slow oxidation is not easy to recognize visually.
 The difficulty occurs when all four macrominerals are elevated.
 This is called a four highs pattern.